-Because of this, panko is both crunchier and lighter then regular breadcrumbs, and they resist soaking up fats much better than regular breadcrumbs.
+Because of this, panko is both crunchier and lighter than regular breadcrumbs, and they resist soaking up fats much better than regular breadcrumbs.
 That means a crunchier texture and less chance of a soggy breading.
-If you like crunchy food, panko is worth it’s weight in gold.
-Fortunately it’s much cheaper than that.
+If you like crunchy food, panko is worth its weight in gold.
+Fortunately, it’s much cheaper than that.

 The choices I’ve made in this Chicken Katsu Curry recipe

 Traditionally the curry sauce is made using a roux.
 A roux is very commonly used in French cuisine where the fat in the roux is butter (Mmmh… Butter!), but really a roux is just a mixture of equal weights of fat and wheat flour, which is then roasted in a pan.
 The roux acts as a thickening agent.

 I’ve chosen to thicken the sauce with corn starch, which makes for a lighter but equally delicious sauce.
 The good thing about corn starch is that, unlike using flour, it doesn’t have to be cooked out.
 Once it’s thick, you’re good to go.

 I’ve chosen to serve this dish with a Japanese-inspired salad.
 It’s not traditional in any sense of the word, but I just like to get a bit of crunch and acid to juxtapose the thick, umami-rich, and sweet sauce.
 It’s a good combo.